-As of July 2013, we compared 7.3 megabases of Sanger DNA sequence generated at PreventionGenetics to NextGen sequence generated in other labs.
+As of November 2014, we compared 11.3 megabases of Sanger DNA sequence generated at PreventionGenetics to NextGen sequence generated in other labs.
 We detected only 4 errors in our Sanger sequences, and these were all due to allele dropout during PCR.
-For Proficiency Testing, both external and internal, in the 9.5 years of our lab operation we have Sanger sequenced roughly 2,000 PCR amplicons (~ 1 megabase).
-No errors have been identified.
+For Proficiency Testing, both external and internal, in the 11 years of our lab operation we have Sanger sequenced roughly 4,000 PCR amplicons (~ 2 megabases).
+Only one error was identified.

 Our Sanger sequencing is capable of detecting virtually all nucleotide substitutions within the PCR amplicons.
 Similarly, we detect essentially all heterozygous or homozygous deletions within the amplicons.
 Homozygous deletions which overlap one or more PCR primer annealing sites are detectable as PCR failure.
 Heterozygous deletions which overlap one or more PCR primer annealing sites are usually not detected (see Analytical Limitations).
 All heterozygous insertions within the amplicons up to about 100 nucleotides in length appear to be detectable.
 Larger heterozygous insertions may not be detected.
 All homozygous insertions within the amplicons up to about 300 nucleotides in length appear to be detectable.
 Larger homozygous insertions may masquerade as homozygous deletions (PCR failure).